ssonkiya/ssonkiya.github.io/_posts/2017-12-18-Networking-in-Data-Scence.md

 - Robert Chang (shared his work, he reached out to me, had read my stuff too)
 - RStudio Conference (had an example talk to link them to)
 - Saw other people inspired by my talk write their own (share tweet about her blog post)

-### Branding
-Building a personal brand https://medium.freecodecamp.org/building-your-personal-brand-as-a-new-web-developer-f6d4150fd217
-- it's for developers, but I think applies equally to data science.
-- disagree on blogging "light" but agree with this: Finally, try and remember that all your posts don’t have to be too technical.
-Even if you are a complete beginner, you will always have 1 day, 1 week or 1 month’s more experience than someone else.
-Someone will find value in what you have to say.
-- It can be worthwhile I think not just using it to have a presence and way of contact but to add value.
-Takes more time, but I think that time can also be learning time in this field.
-- It’s also a great way to break the ice and say a virtual “hello” before bumping into someone at an in-person conference or meet-up.

 [1] Never talk to someone just to get an introduction to someone else.